jlink/property-based-testing-in-kotlin/docs/README.md

 fun playersByType() : Arbitrary<Player> = anyForType<Player>()
 ```

-In this example you can see how you can tell a parameter to use a generator from a _provider function_:
+In this example you can see how to match a parameter with its specific generator
+by using a _provider function_:
-Make a function that returns an `Arbitrary<YourDomainType>`,
+1. Implement a function that returns an `Arbitrary<YourDomainType>`,
-position this function in the same container as your property function,
+2. position this function in the same container class as your property,
-add annotation `@Provide` to the function
+3. add annotation `@Provide` to the function
-and use the function's name in the parameter's `ForAll` annotation.
+4. and use the function's name as value in the parameter's `ForAll` annotation.

-Often, the explicit return type can be left out since it will be automatically inferred by the Kotlin compiler.
+Often, the explicit return type can be left out,
+since it will be automatically inferred by the Kotlin compiler.
-Mind that in this exact example either the function's return type or the explicit type parameter
+Mind that in this exact example either the function's return type
-of `anyForType<Player>()` is necessary.
+or the explicit type parameter of `anyForType<Player>()` is necessary.

 When we run this example, the output will look something like